pvasireddy-amd/mlir-aie/AIE.md

     2. the transfer length;
     3. the sizes and strides for n-d tensor addressing (described below);
     4. the "bd_id" with which to associate the buffer descriptor (most often left empty).
+    5. the number of zeros to pad before and after every dimension of an n-d tensor (described below);

 `offset`, `len`, `size`s and `stride`s are all denominated in element width; e.g., transferring the whole of `memref<512xi32>` means `len == 512`, and also while transferring the whole of `memref<512xi16>`, `len == 512`.